lunohodov/pokemail/README.md

-# About
+# Email verification beyond regular expressions

-Pokemail `[pəʊkimeɪl]` is a [Node.js](http://nodejs.org) library to check whether an email exists and if there are problems with it.
+Pokemail `[pəʊkimeɪl]` is a [Node.js](http://nodejs.org) library for email address verification.

-# FAQ

-### How does Pokemail work?
+Apart from mere syntax verification, it talks to DNS and SMTP servers to determine the validity and therefore reachability of an email address.

-First and foremost, no emails are being sent.
-In order to determine the validity of an email address a series of checks will be performed:
+In order to verify an email address, a series of checks are performed:

 * **Syntax check**: Verify whether the format of the email address is correct i.e has an `@` sign
 * **Disposable email address**: Check whether the domain name of the address is used for temporary email addresses